TrebledJ/trebledj.github.io/collections/_posts/misc/2022-08-09-aoc-2021-haskell-utils.md

 Haskell, despite its relatively low popularity, is quite up to speed on language features and tooling (unlike–*cough cough*–some other languages).
 One of these features is being able to separate and organise files into modules, encouraging clean code practices and cleaner development.

-In AOC 2021, I found it useful to separate common functions into a [Utils.hs][aoc-utils] file.
+In Advent of Code (AOC) 2021, I found it useful to separate common functions into a [Utils.hs][aoc-utils] file.
 After all, to make our environments cleaner we should reduce, reuse, and recycle.

 ![](/assets/img/posts/aoc/recycle-hs-utils.jpeg){:.w-75}
 {:.center}